HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-02.md

 ## How to check

-In the AdminUI you will find one entry each for schema and scope:
+In the Admin UI you will find one entry each for schema and scope:

 ![Scope available](img/scopeAvailable.png)